Crew

 Starting the crew experience — in a van

-Written by Jill on June 1, 2009 at 11:34 am
+Written by on Jun 1, 2009

 Somehow, I have become the driver of the crew van for my crew.
 I've been driving since that first year when we were all still trying to figure out how to manage this great new event, the MS Challenge Walk.
 A fifteen-passenger van filled with strangers seemed like nothing to me.
 My first car when I was 16 was a 1979 GMC Cargo Van.
 How different could it be?